 “mRNA technologies have a bright future… While vaccines are an overall good target for mRNA technologies, other areas like protein replacement therapies, cancer therapies, etc. may also be addressable.”

-New technologies related to mRNA vaccines (Powered by IN-PART)
+New technologies related to mRNA vaccines

 - mRNA Therapeutic Against the SARS-CoV-2 Spike Protein – Oregon State University